-Next, we analyze whether banks that regained some lending capacity due to the OMT announcement, but remained weakly-capitalized, engaged in zombie lending in the period after the OMT announcement.
-For this analysis, we split banks from GIIPS countries into well-capitalized and still undercapitalized banks depending on whether their leverage ratio after the OMT announcement is below or above the median leverage.
+We now analyze whether banks that regained some lending capacity due to the OMT announcement, but remained weakly-capitalized, engaged in zombie lending behavior in the period after the OMT announcement.
+For this analysis, we split banks into wellcapitalized and still undercapitalized banks depending on whether their leverage ratio after the OMT announcement is below or above the median leverage.